staabm/staabm.github.io/_posts/2022-07-30-phpstan-dba-placeholder-validation.md

 > Query expects placeholder :email, but it is missing from values given.
 > Value :wrongParamName is given, but the query does not contain this placeholder.

+Getting this kind of errors at static analysis time is a real time saver and helps you to spot errors in SQL queries early, without time consuming trial and error loops.

 ### Read more

 Please [find more articles relatd to phpstan-dba](https://staabm.github.io/archive.html#phpstan-dba) and its featureset.